cybertec-postgresql/ora_migrator/README.md

   Be aware that you cannot rename the schema or table names, which are the link between Oracle and PostgreSQL tables.

-- Call `oracle_migrate_mkforeign` to create the PostgreSQL schemas, and sequences and foreign tables.
+- Call `oracle_migrate_mkforeign` to create the PostgreSQL schemas and sequences and foreign tables.

-- Call `oracle_migrate_pull` to replace the foreign tables with real tables and migrate the data from Oracle.
+- Call `oracle_migrate_tables` to replace the foreign tables with real tables and migrate the data from Oracle.

   Alternatively, you can use `oracle_materialize` to do this step for Each table individually.
-This has the advantage that you can migrate several tables simultaneously in multiple database sessions, which may speed up the migration process.
+This has the advantage that you can migrate several tables in parallel in multiple database sessions, which may speed up the migration process.

 - Call `oracle_migrate_constraints` to migrate constraints and